tmoesl/customer-demand-analysis/README.md

 These insights, supported by key metrics, offer a comprehensive evaluation of performance, covering operational efficiency, financial health, customer preferences, restaurant performance, and overall customer satisfaction, providing a well-rounded understanding of the business landscape and opportunities for growth.

-1. **Order Volume**
+1. **Revenue Insights**
-   - Weekends see a 71.18% spike in orders, indicating higher demand during leisure periods.
-   - A small, highly active group of customers (less than 1%) contributes over 5% of total orders.

-2. **Cuisine Popularity and Rating**
-   - American, Japanese, and Italian cuisines dominate over 70% of orders on both weekends and weekdays, with stable customer preferences.
-   - Average **Order Ratings** for these cuisines range from 4.30 to 4.37, with Spanish and Thai cuisines rated higher but based on fewer reviews.
+   - **Cuisine Popularity**: American, Japanese, and Italian cuisines dominate over 70% of orders on both weekends and weekdays, with stable customer preferences.
+Average order ratings for these cuisines range from 4.30 to 4.37, with Spanish and Thai cuisines rated higher but based on fewer reviews.

-3. **Menu Cost**
-   - The **AOV** is \$16.50, reflecting typical spending on moderately priced purchases.
-   - 29.24% of orders exceed \$20, showing a significant demand for premium or larger-sized orders.
+   - **Menu Cost**: The AOV is $16.50, with 29.24% of orders exceeding $20, showing strong demand for premium options.

-4. **Restaurant Performance**
-   - The top 5 restaurants account for 33.4% of total orders, with Shake Shack leading in **GMV** at \$3,579.53.
-   - Nearly 80% of restaurants have fewer than 10 orders, indicating concentrated demand among a few venues.
+   - **Restaurant Performance**: The top five restaurants generate 33.4% of orders, with Shake Shack leading in GMV at $3,579.53, while nearly 80% of restaurants struggle with fewer than 10 orders.

-5. **Financial Metrics**
-   - The **GMV** totals \$31,314.82, highlighting strong overall sales performance.
-   - The **Profit Margin** is robust at 62.5%, with **Net Revenue** after costs standing at \$3,853.06.
+   - **Financial Metrics**: The GMV is $31,314.82, with a profit margin of 62.5% and net revenue of $3,853.06, showcasing strong financial performance.

-6. **Operational Efficiency**
+2. **Operational Efficiency**
+   - **Delivery Times**: Weekday delivery times are 26.1% longer than weekends, indicating inefficiencies during non-leisure periods.
-   - **Order Completion Times** average 51.53 minutes, with 10.54% of orders taking over 60 minutes.
+   - **Order Completion**: Average order completion time is 51.53 minutes, with 10.54% of orders exceeding 60 minutes, highlighting potential bottlenecks.
-   - Weekday **Delivery Times** are 26.1% longer than weekend deliveries, likely due to increased traffic and reduced staffing.

-7. **Customer Satisfaction**
+3. **Customer Engagement**
+   - **Customer Activity**: A small, highly active group of customers (less than 1%) contributes over 5% of total orders, reflecting the importance of retaining these top customers.
+Weekends see a 71.18% spike in orders, indicating higher demand during leisure periods.
-   - The **NPS** is 34.42%, indicating generally positive customer sentiment.
+   - **Customer Satisfaction**: The NPS is 34.42%, showing positive customer sentiment, while the CRR is 21.92%, indicating room for improved retention.
-   - The **CRR** is 21.92%, with a **CRPR** of 61.22%, leaving a significant portion of orders unrated.
+   - **Feedback Participation**: With a CRPR of 61.22%, a significant portion of orders remain unrated, limiting the depth of customer feedback.

 ***Note**: The current dataset lacks timestamped information, limiting the ability to analyze changes over time in key business areas.*